anaramirli/Single-Word-ASR/README.md

     ```python
     # call our classes
-    from EvaluateModel import *
+    from classes.EvaluateModel import *
-    from ModelTest import *
+    from classes.ModelTest import *

     # create model gird